Fair Enough? A map of the current limitations of the requirements to have fair algorithms: The importance of causality

 In general, causal theory requires rather strong assumptions, some of which are not verifiable.
 Blind computation of causal effects when assumptions do not hold can lead to false results, and therefore to risk of harmful actions in response to such results. \cite{fawkes2022selection} argue that the usual assumptions that underlie causal analysis are not really realistic when dealing with fairness, and call for more care when assuming the underlying class of causal models.

-\begin{attention}[Assumptions of causal structure] Causal tools require strong, often unverifiable, assumptions.
-Downstream consequences of wrong assumptions can lead to wrong or even harmful actions.
-Therefore, particular care must be taken when relying on such tools. \end{attention}
+\begin{openpoint}[Assumptions of causal structure] Causal tools require strong, often unverifiable, assumptions. \textbf{Downstream consequences of wrong assumptions can lead to wrong or even harmful actions}.
+Therefore, particular care must be taken when relying on such tools. \end{openpoint}